richafnu/Viva/Viva/engage/campaigns.md

 Here are some key differences:

+- For multitenant campaigns, corporate communicators and admins don't see **Reactions from people** and **Top conversations** that are visible in single tenant campaigns.

 - Users in the hub tenant can only view and respond to posts from other users in the hub tenant.

-- Users in the spoke tenants can view and respond to posts from hub users *and* users in their own spoke tenant.
+- Users in the spoke tenants can view and respond to posts from hub users *and* to users in their own spoke tenant.
 However, they can’t view or respond to posts from other spokes.

 - Campaign analytics aggregates campaign activity for the multitenant organization (vs. showing analytics for individual tenants).

 ## Update the campaign cover photo

-Corporate communicators can update the cover photo with a PNG or JPG image, 20 MB or smaller.
+Corporate communicators can update the cover photo with a PNG or JPG image.
+The file size must be 20 MB or smaller.
 Dimensions for this image are 984 pixels by 160 pixels.

 - On the campaign homepage, select the options (...) menu under the existing image, and select **Upload cover photo**.